engineyard/engineyard-jenkins/README.md

     * Boot your environment if not already booted.

 Do those steps and you're done!
 Now, you either visit your Hudson CI site or use `hudson list` to see the status of your projects being tested.

+### Conventions/Requirements

+* Do not use your production environment as your Hudson CI slave.
+There are no guarantees what will happen.
+I expect bad things.
+* You must name your CI environment with a suffix of `_ci` or `_hudson_slave`.
+* You should not name any other environments with a suffix of `_ci` or `_hudson_slave`; lest they offer themselves to your Hudson CI as slave nodes.
+* Keep your production and CI environments exactly the same.
+Use the same Ruby implementation/version, same database, and include the same RubyGems and Unix packages.
+Why?
+This is the entire point of the exercise: to run your CI tests in the same environment as your production application runs.

 ### What happens?